Legitimacy, Transparency and Accountability Webinar

 CIVICUS is currently coordinating a series of interactive webinar sessions that will seek to build CSOs knowledge and ability to take forward activities within their own organization and networks.
 The webinars will be practical sessions where participants learn about methods and techniques they could use in their organization and networks.
 Civil society organisations will present their experiences of accountability programmes and share lessons learnt.

 One of the major challenges organisations cite when seeking to address their own internal accountability issues is a lack of support or information to take principles into practice.
 We hope these sessions will go some way to address this challenge and be a useful and productive session for all those involved.

-CSI and LTA would like to invite you to participate in the first session on 15th July 2010, 12pm GMT.
+CSI and LTA would like to invite you to participate in the second session on 16th August 2010, 12noon GMT.

-CIVICUS would like to invite you to participate in an interactive webinar entitled Introduction to Legitimacy, Transparency and Accountability (LTA) issues for civil society organisations (CSOs).
-This is the first session in a monthly webinar series on LTA and will be held on 15 July 2010 from 12 noon to 13:30 GMT.
+CIVICUS would like to invite you to participate in an interactive webinar entitled Ensuring the credibility and effectiveness of CSO self-regulation.
+This is the second session in a monthly webinar series on Legitimacy, Transparency and Accountability.

-Future sessions in the series will look at Moving Beyond Codes of Conduct; How to ensure downward accountability; Financial Transparency; Measuring Impact as a key component of accountability; Achieving legitimacy in a restricted civil society environment.
-The dates for these sessions will be confirmed soon.
+Future sessions in the series will look at How to ensure downward accountability; Financial Transparency; Measuring Impact as a key component of accountability; Achieving legitimacy in a restricted civil society environment

 For more information and to register, contact Adele at email@example.com.